synaptics-astra/doc/subject/memory_layout_customization.rst

     devtool modify synasdk-config-native

 The ``devtool`` utility will create the ``build-sl1680/workspace/sources/synasdk-config-native/configs/product`` directory which will contain the source for the config package.
-This directory will contain a subdirectory containing a config file for each of the  platforms.
+In the product directory is a subdirectory containing a config file for each of the  platforms.
 Edit the config file for the platform which you are building for.
-Set the ``CONFIG_TZK_MEM_LAYOUT`` parameter to the layout which matches the about of DDR on your board.
+Set the ``CONFIG_TZK_MEM_LAYOUT`` parameter to the layout which matches the DDR on your board.
 The supported memory layouts are listed below in the ``CONFIG_TZK_SUPPORTED_MEM_LAYOUT`` parameter.

 For example, to change the memory layout for SL1620, edit ``sl1620_poky_aarch64_rdk/sl1620_poky_aarch64_rdk_defconfig``.